CaveMapper/CaveMapper/README.md

 <a href = "https://github.com/CaveMapper/CaveMapper/wiki/wiki_JP" >**こちら**</a>を参照すること。

 <a href = "https://github.com/CaveMapper/CaveMapper/wiki/wiki_JP" >**Documentation**</a>
- for cavemapper that shows how to install and how to use is only in Japanese.
+ for CaveMapper that shows how to install and how to use is only in Japanese.
 If you have interest, please try to use google translation.